trevenue44/identify-digit/README.md

 In this repository, I'm going to try and create an improved version of this model and keep improving it using my skills on supervised machine learning algorithms.

 ## Current Status of this Project:
-Tested the first version of the current model on real images and it was able to predict 5/10 test images correctly.
+Tested the second trained model (an SVC) on real images and it was also able to predict 5/10 test images correctly.
+(I'm starting to think it has something to do with my test images.)
 Check file named [model_testing_on_images](./model/model_testing_on_images.ipynb) for more information

 Progress...